 State Authorization under SARA

-On January 5, 2017, Columbia Gorge Community College was accepted as a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).
+Columbia Gorge Community College has been approved to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 As a member of NC-SARA, CGCC has agreed to abide by national standards for the interstate offering of post-secondary distance education courses and programs.
 Membership to NC-SARA eases the institutional regulatory requirements at the states' level, allowing for broader access to online learning to students in SARA-participant states.

 CGCC Student Complaint Process